"

 Genetic causes:

-• insulin receptors are present in all tissues but are made less effective to respond to insulin.
+• Insulin receptors are present in all tissues but are made less effective to respond to insulin.
 As a result, glucose can’t enter the tissues even though insulin is made in appropriate amounts.
-In this situation, blood glucose levels will still be high, despite being active regularly and eating a healthy diet.
-This genetic cause will have a family history of T2DM in close relatives.
+In this situation, blood glucose levels will still be high, despite exercising regularly and eating a healthy diet.
+Genetic cause will result in a family history of T2DM in close relatives.

-• Similarly, some ethnicities are more at risk for T2DM – regardless of the the aformentioned lifestyle causes.
+• Some ethnicities are more at risk for T2DM – regardless of the aformentioned lifestyle causes.
 First Nation peoples, Asians, and African Americans are at higher risk for T2DM.

 Acquired insulin resistance:

-• an overabundance of circulating nutrients (e.g. overweight, physical inactivity, poor diet, exposed to gestational diabetes in utero) are constantly available to tissues causing continuous release of insulin.
-As a result, tissues will tend to ‘ignore’ insulin and don’t take up any more nutrients.
-Hence the tissues have become insulin resistant.
+• An overabundance of circulating nutrients, such when glucose and fat (e.g. overweight, physical inactivity, poor diet, exposed to gestational diabetes in utero) are constantly available to tissues cause continuous release of insulin.
+As a result, tissues will ‘ignore’ insulin and don’t take up any more nutrients, becoming insulin resistant.

-• medications which affect glucose homeostasis (e.g. steroid treatment for inflammation ), body metabolism (e.g. lipid lowering drugs), hurt beta cells (e.g. certain antipsychotics, chemotherapy) or alter potassium level that affects insulin secretion (e.g. diuretics) might produce an overabundance of circulating nutrients/decr insulin release that lead to tissues being less responsive to insulin.
+• Medications that affect glucose homeostasis (e.g. steroid treatment for inflammation ), body metabolism (e.g. lipid lowering drugs), damage beta cells (e.g. certain antipsychotics, chemotherapy) or alter potassium levels that affects insulin secretion (e.g. diuretics) might produce an overabundance of circulating nutrients or reduced insulin release, both of which can contribute to decreased tissue responsiveness to insulin (insulin resistance).

 Clinical Manifestations of Type 2 Diabetes

-As blood sugars rise due to insulin resistance, the signs and symptoms are more insidious.
-T2DM can occur at any age, but more likely in adulthood.
-Like with T1DM, the commons signs of diabetes (hunger, thirst, & frequent urination) develop gradually – such that patient might not notice as abnormal
+As blood glucose rise due to insulin resistance, the signs and symptoms are more insidious.
+T2DM can occur at any age, but is more common in adulthood.
+Like with T1DM, the common signs of diabetes (hunger, thirst, & frequent urination) develop gradually – such that patients might not notice as abnormal changes occur.

 Management of Type 2 Diabetes

-In many cases, T2DM can be reversed by weight loss, physical activity, and a healthy diet.
-However, if blood glucose levels still can not be managed, medications can be used to encourage tissue sensitivity to insulin or promote insulin release.
-However if the diabetic has exhausted their beta cells, insulin will be required to help manage their T2DM.
+In many cases, T2DM can be managed by weight loss, physical activity, and a healthy diet.
+However, if blood glucose levels still can not be managed with lifestyle interventions, medications can be used to improve tissue sensitivity to insulin or promote insulin release.
+However if the beta cells are exhausted, exogenous insulin will be required to help in managing T2DM.

 Muscle contraction promotes glucose uptake – The action of muscle contraction and movement promotes the uptake of glucose (gold hexagons) through the glucose receptors (green) of tissues.
 This occurs with insulin present (purple triangles).
 As a result, blood sugar levels lower and the tissues get glucose.
 Images created by Sarah Perkins under a CC BY ND license